BAD BREATH TREATMENT IN FOLSOM, CA

 First, it is important to have your oral health inspected thoroughly, to see if possible causes can be diagnosed.
 In some cases, simply improving your oral hygiene is all you need.
 A professional tooth cleaning can also help get your mouth back on track, and eliminate any bacteria that may have built in between cleanings.

 But if the issue is dental related and more severe, such as a dental infection, gum disease, tooth decay, and other preventable means, we here at Esthetic Reflections in Dentistry in Folsom will provide recommendations for how to treat your bad breath, and give you strategies that can help you avoid the condition in the future.

 There also may be issues that cannot be treated in the dental office, but you may be able to address with lifestyle changes.
 Acid reflux, for example, can cause sour breath.
 Eating foods that keep acid reflux under control can help.
 If the problem is medical in nature and isn’t easily solved with dental care, we’ll make sure that you have some of the information you need to talk to your doctor about what treatments may be best for improving the smell of your breath, and we can give you ideas for safe ways to address your bad breath in the interim.

 Call Esthetic Reflections in Dentistry Today

-Dr. Chen and Dr. Skelton are both highly skilled dentists that are trained to diagnose bad breath and help in the treatment of halitosis.
+Dr. Skelton, Dr. Chen and Dr. Bernadett are highly skilled dentists that are trained to diagnose bad breath and help in the treatment of halitosis.
 If you feel like you have been struggling with bad breath recently, please give us a call today at Esthetic Reflections in Dentistry Phone Number 916-983-6051, and we’ll schedule an appointment to review the problem.